aaronregis/TwitterSentiment/README.md

 3. Copy default.json file to \<download location\>/banana/src/app/dashboards/ overwriting any existing file.

-4. Copy "**banana**" folder to **$DSE_HOME/resources/banana** (tarball install) or **/etc/dse/banana** (repo install) and then restart Node.
+4. Copy "**banana**" folder to **$DSE_HOME/resources/banana** (tarball install) or **/etc/dse/banana** (repo install).

 5. Update **$DSE_HOME/resources/tomcat/conf/server.xml** (tarball install) or **/etc/dse/tomcat/conf/server.xml** (repo install), adding the following inside the \<Host\> tags and put the absolute path to banana/src in the docBase value,

 >  \<Context docBase="/etc/dse/banana/src" path="/banana" /\>

+6. Restart node.

-6. Once the node is back up and running, go to the URL:
+7. Once the node is back up and running, go to the URL:

 >  \<node ip address\>:8983/banana

-7. In the top right of the dashboard click the cog icon (configure), select the "Solr" tab and then in global settings enter,
+8. In the top right of the dashboard click the cog icon (configure), select the "Solr" tab and then in global settings enter,

 >  &useFieldCache=true

-8. At the command line execute the following command,
+9. At the command line execute the following command,

 ```
 sudo pip install -U textblob
 sudo pip install -U tweepy
 ```

-9. Using python, execute the following commands,
+10. Using python, execute the following commands,

 ```
 import nltk
 nltk.download('punkt')
 ```

-10. Execute the Twitter API (which will startup and go into a waiting mode ready to accept an incoming connection),
+11. Execute the Twitter API (which will startup and go into a waiting mode ready to accept an incoming connection),

     **NOTE: You need to update with your twitter account app secret keys and amend the listening IP address to be your nodes private IP - before starting up the script**